-In this context, the general perspective of the liberal theory on international relations can be summarized as follows.505 Firstly, liberal theory does not view international relations as a power struggle.
+In this context, the general perspective of the liberal theory on international relations can be summarized as follows (For detailed information, please see: Viotti, P. R. & Kauppi, M. V. 2011, p.
+129-188; Burchill, S. 2005, p.
+55-83; Matthews, E. G. & Callaway, R. L. 2019, p.
+81-132; Reus-Smit, C. & Snidal, D. eds.
+2008, p.
+201-266; Moravcsik, A. 1992).
+Firstly, liberal theory does not view international relations as a power struggle.
 The theory suggests that there are shared interests in inter-state relations, and these interests may have military and political aspects, as well as their economic, cultural and environmental dimensions.
 Liberals use factors such as economy, culture and environment as well as military power in the explanation of the international structure.
-Second, liberals argue that international order and peace can be achieved through cooperation, and in this sense, they attach special importance to cooperation both in international area and in mutual relations between states.
-Indeed, liberals believe in the innate goodness of humanity for cooperation and peace in the international system.
-Third, liberal theory argues that besides states, international organizations and non-state actors are also important factors in international relations.
+Secondly, liberals argue that international order and peace can be achieved through cooperation, and, in this sense, they emphasize cooperation both in international area and in mutual relations between states.
+Indeed, liberals believe in innate goodness of humanity for cooperation and peace in the international system.
+Thirdly, liberal theory argues that besides states, international organizations and non-state actors are also important factors in international relations.
 Thus, liberals care about the role of such structures and their instruments among the foreign policy instruments of states.
-Fourth, liberals
+Fourthly, liberals stress the importance of economic relations and trade for foreign policy.
+On one hand, trade increases the cost of war and conflict as states become interdependent, on the other hand, it facilitates the emergence of international cooperation for the provision of peace, prosperity and justice.
+Liberal theory argues that international peace can be achieved not only by deterrence, intervention, hegemony or regional power, but also by economic integration leading to political integration.
+In this context, the liberal worldview claims that the economy and economic integration are determinants of permanent peace in the international system.
+At this point, liberal theory specifically emphasizes the understanding of "interdependence" in inter-state relations, which have financial, commercial, economic and cultural dimensions.
+Fifthly, liberals assert that diplomacy in international relations is essential for peaceful resolving problems, controlling conflicts and ensuring common prosperity.